Skip to content

 Tokenomics PDA Reward fee configuration and treasury routing parameters

-RoundRegistry PDA Global round indexing
+RoundRegistry PDA Global round indexing and last_created_target for canonical-target enforcement

-Ticket PDA One user participation record
+Ticket PDA One user participation record, including monotonic user_commit_index

 UserStats PDA Wallet-level participation counters and streak tracking